Stikyhooves/dfhack/README.md

 ### Plans:
 Goals for the next week or so:
 - I need to account for dead children.
 They are not currently listed in the graphviz.
 - I need to differentiate between dead and 'off site' dwarves in the graphviz.
 Currently I account for child/parent relations based on living/present children.
 This was done to prevent duplcication of edges, but I know more now and can account for the differences.

+#### Updates:
+- 2/21/25 - Added counts of any living relatives, spouses, lovers, and children to the citizen table expport.